Build a walking community

 - Run an ‘Expression of interest’ survey to determine the best time / day of week for your target audience

-- Consider the purpose and make this clear in your event promotion:
+- Consider the purpose and make this clear / specific in your event promotion:

-Or do you want to provide opportunities for people who like more challenging weekend walks (they might be prepared to travel further)
+- Do you want to provide opportunities for people who like more challenging weekend walks (they might be prepared to travel further)?

 - Advertise the event widely using platforms such as Eventbrite and local Facebook groups or ads